danlawless/auracle/book/vol-1-decoder/00-front-matter.md

 Read the book in order.
 The chapters build on each other, taking you from recognition through understanding to recovery.

 ### If You're Healing
-Spend time with **Chapter 4: Trauma Bonds** and **Appendix B: Understanding Your Childhood Patterns**.
+Spend time with **Chapter 4: Trauma Bonds** and **Chapter 18: Understanding Your Childhood Patterns**.
 Understanding the biology of what happened helps release the shame.
 For deeper grief work, see **[Volume 2: The Bridge](../vol-2-bridge/README.md)**.

 ### If You're Helping Others
-The **Decoder Cards** in Chapter 8 are designed to be shared.
+The **Decoder Cards** in Chapters 11, 12, and 13 are designed to be shared.
 Use them as conversation starters or teaching tools.

 ### If You're Creating Content
 **Appendix A** provides a structure for turning this material into videos, posts, and educational content.